ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 ## Inference

-In fact, the allocations of the examples above will be on stack even without the `stack_` or `local_` keywords, if it is safe to do so.
+In fact, allocations will be on stack even without `stack_`, if it is safe to do so.
 The presence of the keyword on an allocation only affects what happens if the allocated value escapes (e.g. is stored into a global hash table) and therefore cannot be stack-allocated.
 With the keyword, an error